bring728/MAIR_Open/README.md

 ## Object Insertion

 To insert objects into the scene, modify the input and output directories in the provided scripts.
+We include example real-world data in [Examples](https://github.com/bring728/MAIR_Open/tree/master/Examples/input) from [IBRNet](https://github.com/googleinterns/IBRNet?tab=readme-ov-file).

 ### 1. **Find Camera Poses**
    Run the following script to get the camera poses: